crystalnet/secure-cloud-syncer/README.md

 ## Configuration

 The sync service automatically monitors the configuration file at `~/.rclone/scs_config.json`.
 You can modify this file directly or use the CLI commands to manage sync configurations.

+### Google Drive Access Levels

+When setting up Google Drive, you can choose between two access levels:

+1. **Full Access** (`drive` scope)
+   - Can sync any folder in your Google Drive
+   - No need to share folders with rclone
+   - Less private but more convenient
+   - Recommended for most users

+2. **Restricted Access** (`drive.file` scope)
+   - Can only sync folders created by the tool
+   - More private but less convenient
+   - Cannot sync existing folders unless created by the tool
+   - Recommended for privacy-conscious users

 ## Logs